Meet Our 2021 Board of Directors:

 Sarah Peoples-Perry (2016),

-chairs the Tema, Ghana Sister City Committee and currently provides contract services to the Ministry of Education, United Arab Emirates.
+currently provides contract services to the Ministry of Education, United Arab Emirates.
 Sarah is a retired educator with Norfolk Public Schools, where her career spanned from classroom teacher to school administrator.

 Dr. Ann Schwartz-Miller (2012),